WISDEM/WEIS/docs/how_to_contribute_code.rst

 This ensures continued functionality of WEIS while keeping development time short.

 Any Python file with :code:`test` in its name within the :code:`weis` package directory is tested with each commit to WEIS.
-This is done through GitHub Actions and you can see the automated testing progress on the GitHub repo under the :code:`Actions` tab.
+This is done through GitHub Actions and you can see the automated testing progress on the GitHub repo under the :code:`Actions` tab, `located here <https://github.com/WISDEM/WEIS/actions>`_.
 If any test fails, this information is passed on to GitHub and a red X will be shown next to the commit.
 Otherwise, if all tests pass, a green check mark appears to signify the code changes are valid.